localstack/docs/content/en/user-guide/aws/stepfunctions/index.md

     --role-arn "arn:aws:iam::000000000000:role/service-role/testrole"
 {{< /command >}}

-After the state machine is created and named correctly, test cases from the mock configuration file can be run using the [`StartExecution`](https://docs.aws.amazon.com/step-functions/latest/apireference/API_StartExecution.html) or [StartSyncExecution](https://docs.aws.amazon.com/step-functions/latest/apireference/API_StartSyncExecution.html) APIs.
+After the state machine is created and named correctly, test cases from the mock configuration file can be run using the [`StartExecution`](https://docs.aws.amazon.com/step-functions/latest/apireference/API_StartExecution.html) API.

 To execute a test case, append the test case name to the state machine ARN using `#`.
 This tells LocalStack to apply the mocked responses from the configuration file.